Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 -

+> [!TIP]
+> You do not need to perform manual labeling.
+The model is designed such as to capture the anomolies autonomously.
+> You need to adjust the normalization in order to fit the chart over scale.
+This is user dependent.
 ### Identifying the anomalies
-- No manual labeling performed.

 - The model identifies the anomolies in real-time and point the red dot over the anomly.
 - Anomolies were directly exported to CSV file in binary format (0,1)
 - Commonly detects sudden changes and variations in the time-series data
-- Model perfors normalization in order to align the data.

 ## 7. Links to datasets and dependencies